rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 The unique entries are returned in arbitrary order.
 Use [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe) in order to sort them if needed.

-Add `with hits` after `uniq by (...)` in order to return the number of matching logs per each field value:
+Add `with hits` after `uniq by (...)` in order to return the number of matching logs for each field value:

 ```logsql
 _time:5m | uniq by (host) with hits